Differential equation: Connection to difference equations

-The theory of differential equations is closely related to the theory of difference equations, in which the coordinates assume only discrete values, and the relationship involves values of the unknown function or functions and values at nearby coordinates.
-Many methods to compute numerical solutions of differential equations or study the properties of differential equations involve the approximation of the solution of a differential equation by the solution of a corresponding difference equation.
+Differential equations are closely related to difference equations, in which the independent variable assumes only discrete values, and the equation relates the value of the unknown function at a point to its values at nearby points.
+Many numerical methods for differential equations, for example the Euler method, involve the approximation of the solution of a differential equation by the solution of a corresponding difference equation.

 Applications

 The study of differential equations is a wide field in pure and applied mathematics, physics, and engineering.
 All of these disciplines are concerned with the properties of differential equations of various types.
-Pure mathematics focuses on the existence and uniqueness of solutions, while applied mathematics emphasizes the rigorous justification of the methods for approximating solutions.
+Pure mathematics focuses on the existence and uniqueness of solutions, while applied mathematics is concerned with finding solutions, either directly or approximately, and studying their behaviour.
 Differential equations play an important role in modeling virtually every physical, technical, or biological process, from celestial motion, to bridge design, to interactions between neurons.
-Differential equations such as those used to solve real-life problems may not necessarily be directly solvable, i.e. do not have closed form solutions.
+Differential equations such as those used to solve real-life problems may not have closed form solutions.
 Instead, solutions can be approximated using numerical methods.

 Many fundamental laws of physics and chemistry can be formulated as differential equations.
 In biology and economics, differential equations are used to model the behavior of complex systems.
 The mathematical theory of differential equations first developed together with the sciences where the equations had originated and where the results found application.
 However, diverse problems, sometimes originating in quite distinct scientific fields, may give rise to identical differential equations.
-Whenever this happens, mathematical theory behind the equations can be viewed as a unifying principle behind diverse phenomena.
+When this happens, mathematical theory behind the equations can be viewed as a unifying principle behind diverse phenomena.
 As an example, consider the propagation of light and sound in the atmosphere, and of waves on the surface of a pond.
 All of them may be described by the same second-order partial differential equation, the wave equation, which allows us to think of light and sound as forms of waves, much like familiar waves in the water.
 Conduction of heat, the theory of which was developed by Joseph Fourier, is governed by another second-order partial differential equation, the heat equation.
-It turns out that many diffusion processes, while seemingly different, are described by the same equation; the Black–Scholes equation in finance is, for instance, related to the heat equation.
+It turns out that many diffusion processes, while seemingly different, are described by the same equation.

-The number of differential equations that have received a name, in various scientific areas is a witness of the importance of the topic.
+The number of differential equations that have received a name, in various scientific areas, demonstrates the importance of the topic.
 See List of named differential equations.